grahammortimore/NetworkProject/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly accessible, in addition to restricting public access to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+What aspect of security do load balancers protect?:
+Load balancers protect the webservers from being overloaded What is the advantage of a jump box?:
+With a jump box you can limit administrative privledges to a small few people on certain boxes.
+The purpose of a load balancer:
-The purpose of a load balancer
+The purpose of the load balancer is to stand in front of the servers and redirect traffic in the case of a down or overload server.
-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
-- _TODO: What does Filebeat watch for?_
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system metrics What does Filebeat watch for?:
-- _TODO: What does Metricbeat record?_
+Filebeat watches for any changes to the log files on the servers What does Metricbeat record?:
+Metricbeat records metrics from the OS and services running on the servers

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.